 They can be transferred by waterfowl and other animals

 What can I do to help?

-When boating on Lake Whatcom remember to: Stop Aquatic Hitchhikers!
-Clean, drain, and dry before launching and before leaving.
+When boating on Lake Whatcom remember to get your boat inspected and permitted prior to launching and clean, drain, and dry before launching and before leaving.

 Do not release pets, aquatic plants, or aquarium water into the wild.